The Case for Commissioning

 • Attitude is Everything

 Just as we do every year, we have an abundance of nominations already.
-Our employees are proud to be able to acknowledge someone else’s hard work and drive that makes Melink a better place, both for our employees and for our customers.
+Our employees are proud to be able to acknowledge someone else’s hard work.
+Their drive makes Melink a better place, for our employees and for our customers.
 A sampling of the nominations we have received this year include:

 • “Not only does he ALWAYS do a fantastic job on all the projects he works on, he looks out for the development of the other technicians”

 • “The tech worked on a site and took the time to explain what he was working on to the onsite personnel.
-This did not go unnoticed, Melink was sent a glowing thank you email from the GC.”
+This was not unnoticed, Melink received a glowing thank you email from the GC.”

-• “She has been above and beyond nice to me, even helped me out when my car was in the shop Monday by giving me a ride to and from work.”
+• “She has been above and beyond nice to me.
+She helped me out when my car was in the shop by giving me a ride to and from work.”

 • “He has persevered through probably double the workload than he previously had.
-Every engineering need from the sales team has been met with timely, quality results.”
+Every engineering need from the sales team was met, with timely, quality results.”

 In February 2020, we will honor the winners at our annual company meeting.
-It will be difficult to select a winner, but we know from this competition Melink will continue to strive for Greatness and continual improvement.
+It will be difficult to select a winner, but we know Melink will continue to strive for Greatness.
+This competition will help promote continual improvement.